nishanthsudhaharan29/Azure-End-to-End-Data-Engineering-Pipeline-Data-Modeling-Automation-and-Reporting/README.md

 ## Conclusion

-This project demonstrates a scalable, secure, and automated data pipeline that converts raw sales data from the Chinook database into meaningful insights through Power BI.
-By leveraging the Azure ecosystem, it ensures real-time, role-based access to high-quality analytics for business stakeholders.
+This project demonstrates a scalable, secure, and automated data pipeline that converts raw sales data from the Chinook database into meaningful insights through Azure services and Power BI.
+It helps stakeholders understand product performance by providing an informative dashboard with sales information and analytics.